POSTED: 3 Nov 2023

 Hyaluronic acid is not the only ingredient that helps hydrate the skin or lock in moisture.
 There are a number of competitors that often receive less attention:

 • Glycerin: Like hyaluronic acid, this is a humectant.
-Whilst glycerin is cheap and effectively hydrates the skin, hyaluronic acid holds more moisture and depending on the formula may penetrate the skin more deeply.
+Whilst glycerin is cheap and effectively hydrates the skin, hyaluronic acid holds more moisture.
+Depending on the formula, it may also penetrate the skin more deeply.

 • Squalane: This is an emollient and hence seals in moisture rather than hydrates.
-As such it works well with humectants like hyaluronic acid which attracts moisture to the skin and squalene locks it in.
+As such, squalane works well with humectants like hyaluronic acid, which attracts moisture to the skin whilst the squalane locks it in.

 • Polyglutamic Acid: This is a huge competitor to hyaluronic acid.
 Polyglutamic acid is a more potent humectant but is newer and hence not as commonly available.

 • Ceramides: These help maintain the skin’s barrier function by providing a protective layer to prevent moisture loss.
-Ceramides work well with hyaluronic acid and products that contain both directly attract and retain moisture to enhance skin hydration.
+Ceramides work well with hyaluronic acid, and products that contain both attract and retain moisture to enhance skin hydration.

 Choosing the Right Hyaluronic Acid Product for You

 There are a huge number of different brands and preparations of hyaluronic acid.
-So it can be super confusing to know what the best way to add it in to your skin care routine.
-As with anything in skin care, the way to find the best product for you is to start by understanding your skin type and specific concerns.
-This will help you choose the most appropriate hyaluronic acid product to benefit your skin needs.
+So it can be confusing to know the best way to add it into your skincare routine.
+As with anything in skincare, start by understanding your skin type and specific concerns.
+This is the way to find the best product for you.
+This will help you choose the most appropriate hyaluronic acid product for your skin needs.

-Generally, serums contain higher concentrations and smaller molecular sizes of hyaluronic acid.
+• Serums: Generally, serums contain higher concentrations and smaller molecular sizes of hyaluronic acid.
 Hence they may be capable of penetrating deeper into the skin.
-Hyaluronic acid serums are suitable for all skin types but they are especially effective for aging, dry or dull skin.
+Hyaluronic acid serums are suitable for all skin types but they are especially effective for ageing, dry or dull skin.
 If you have oily skin, a lightweight serum may be best.
-For very dry skin or ageing skin, always follow up with a rich moisturiser.
+For very dry or ageing skin, always follow up with a rich moisturiser.

-These creams and lotions combine hyaluronic acid with other moisturising agents like emollients, occlusives and even other humectants.
+• Creams & Lotions: These combine hyaluronic acid with other moisturising agents like emollients, occlusives and even other humectants.
 As such, hyaluronic acid creams and lotions provide surface hydration and lock in moisture.
 They are particularly good for dry, sensitive or combination skin types that need extra moisture.

-Hyaluronic acid masks offer intensive hydration and are great following active skin treatments like LED therapy, exfoliating acids and chemical peels.
-They are excellent for a hydration boost and an overall temporary skin plumping effect.
-They make a great addition to a weekly at home facial or as a quick skin pick me up.
+• Masks: Hyaluronic acid masks offer intensive hydration and are great following active skin treatments like LED therapy, exfoliating acids and chemical peels.
+They are excellent for a hydration boost and an overall temporary skin-plumping effect.
+They make a great addition to a weekly at-home facial or as a quick skin pick-me-up.
 You can find a suitable mask for any skin type.

-In general, the best tip for picking a product is find one that you can easily use every day with minimal disruption to your routine.
-Don’t waste money on cleansers or products that wash off with hyaluronic acid as these won’t have much benefit for your skin.
+In general, the best tip for picking a product is to find one you can use every day.
+It should fit your routine with minimal disruption.
+Don’t waste money on cleansers or products that wash off with hyaluronic acid, as these won’t have much benefit for your skin.
 Look for products with a combination of different sizes of hyaluronic acid to help with both surface and deeper skin hydration.
-Also, make sure that you perform a patch test before using the product on your face to check for allergies.
-Also, remember that hyaluronic acid only draws water to your skin.
+Make sure that you perform a patch test before using the product on your face to check for allergies.
+Remember, too, that hyaluronic acid only draws water to your skin.
 So if you are using it as a serum, make sure you use a moisturiser afterwards to lock in that moisture.

 How To Use Hyaluronic Acid Skin Care